Tuesday, July 1, 2025

 This category includes several subcategories, such as the Creative and Sporting visa, Charity Worker visa, Religious Worker visa, and International Agreement visa.
 These visas are for individuals participating in temporary work schemes or specific cultural or professional events in the UK.
 The application fee for each person applying is £298

-Read – Top 20 High Paying Jobs in the UK: Unlocking Prosperity
+Read: Top 20 High-Paying Jobs in the UK: Unlocking Prosperity

 Study Visas

-Study visas in the United Kingdom, often referred to as “Tier 4 Student Visas,” are designed for individuals who wish to come to the UK to pursue a course of study at a recognized educational institution.
+Study visas in the United Kingdom, often referred to as “Tier 4 Student Visas,” are designed for individuals who wish to come to the UK to pursue a course of study at a recognised educational institution.

 The specific type of study visa you need will depend on your age, the level of study, and the type of institution you plan to attend.
 Here are some of the primary study visa categories in the UK: